rdcavanha/react-typescript-boilerplate/README.md

+## Archived
+Project is no longer being maintained.
+Better alternatives such as [Vite](https://vitejs.dev) are recommended.

 ## React TypeScript Boilerplate
 This is minimal React + TypeScript + Webpack boilerplate to get you up and running with your next project!